The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 The Yoga community started to grow back in the days when Sayulita was just starting to become the mecca for surfers and other collateral activities were starting to grow.

-Yoga and meditations are one of the most sought-after activities when it comes to traveling to Sayulita.
+Yoga and meditation are some of the most sought-after activities when it comes to traveling to Sayulita.

 So here I am going to share some of the most popular Yoga classes.